gbif/ssg-gb25/content/01_programme/en.md

 -----------------------

 ## Printable PDF programme
 Download a printable one-page overview of GB24 by clicking [here](/raw/GB25_programme.pdf) or by clicking on the image below.
+*IMAGE AND PDF TO BE UPDATED - CHECK WITH LOCAL ORGANIZER*

 ```styledYaml
 templates: